periodo/periodo-client/README.md

 # Building

-To build a standalone version of the client which can be run from a static web directory, run `make production`.
+To build a standalone version of the client which can be run from a static web directory, run `make production`

 Run `make test` to run all tests.
 Because we use recent JavaScript features like `async`/`await` and object rest/spread, you must have Node 11+ installed.